RIP-Felix/MEGA-AV-main/README.md

 Zaxour forked the 3BPv2 to support Composite restore with the 3BPV2+ and is continuing development of a Quadruple Bypass that will support S-video.

 For most of the 6 years between the Mega Amp 2.0 and 3.0, Ace was pretty much developing alone.
 Villahed94, eep386, and ACE9921 were throwing ideas around, but nobody except Ace was doing anything.
 I want to make it clear that the Mega Amp 3 is it's own standalone thing and that the Mega Audio is NOT to be confused with it.
-ACE is not associated with the MegaAV.
+Ace is not associated with the MegaAV.

 While they may use similar circuit topology, their goals are different, and they must not be used interchangeably